fbpx

 6. Strong, Clear H1 Homepage Copy

-As mentioned above, the homepage hero on your website is likely the first thing visitors will see.
-This means it provides a crucial opportunity to leave a positive impression and to not confuse users with unclear content or company jargon.
 Many SaaS companies rely on this precious real estate to simply state their value proposition.
-This gives web visitors a clear understanding of what the company offers and encourages them to continue on the site when the copy aligns with the users’ goals.
+This gives web visitors a clear understanding of what the business offers and encourages them to continue on the site when the copy aligns with the end user.

 Hotjar